October 10, 2018

-Free Solo was rated 100% on Rotten Tomatoes and hit the top of the indie box office for 2018, surpassing many others and marking the best theater average ever for a documentary.
+Free Solo won the 2019 Academy Award for "Best Documentary" and hit the top of the indie box office for 2018, surpassing many others and marking the best theater average ever for a documentary.

 Earlier this year, Little Monster Films called on us to create the main title and overall graphic look for National Geographic Documentary Film's, Free Solo -- a documentary about the most famed and accomplished free solo climber, Alex Honnold, and his ascent up the 3,200 ft wall of El Capitan in Yosemite National Park.

 We were stoked to be part of such a monumental documentary and work with directors, Elizabeth Chai Vasarhelyi and Jimmy Chin.
 Together, we collaborated to create the main title, lower thirds, location IDs and archival sequences--drawing inspiration from Alex’s journal entries and his life as a climber.

 Once we had designed, animated and delivered the primary film elements, the scope of the project continued to expand and we were asked to develop a fully rendered 3D version of El Cap.
 While Jimmy and the crew had captured extraordinary shots of El Cap, there was a need to visualize Alex’s climb through seamless transitions as he met each pitch point during his training and ultimately, his successful climb of the mountain’s face.

 We worked with Google Imagery to create a pixel-by-pixel rendering of the exact image of El Cap’s structure.
 Through this partnership, we were able to zoom in extremely close to our model of the mountain and maintain the most finite details--as well as scale back wide enough to show the enormity of El Cap in relation to Alex’s location.
 This gave our 3D team all the advantages they could dream of and the rare opportunity to create an accurate, minutely-detailed final result.